 My first book, Harassed: Gender, Bodies, and Ethnographic Research (University of California Press, 2019), is co-authored with Patricia Richards.
 Harassed examines the androcentric, racist, and colonialist epistemological foundations of ethnographic methodology that contribute to silence surrounding sexual harassment and other forms of violence researchers encounter in the field.
 Check out the New Books Network Podcast episode where we talk about Harassed here.

-My second book manuscript, Policing the Revolution: Chaos, Conflict, and State Violence in Venezuela, uses six years of ethnographic, interview, survey, and archival research to document three overlapping periods—the creation of police reform (2006 – 2008), its implementation (2009 – 2014), and remilitarization (post-2015)—in the country.
+My second book manuscript, Police in the Revolution: Chaos, Conflict, and State Violence in Venezuela, uses seven years of ethnographic, interview, survey, and archival research to document three overlapping periods—the creation of police reform (2006 – 2008), its implementation (2009 – 2014), and remilitarization (post-2015)—in the country.
 I argue that in order to account for police violence, and increasing insecurity in the country more generally, we must turn attention to the chaos produced within the state taken over and remade by revolutionaries.
 As actors struggled over the long term to define the aims of the Chavista political project, cobble together solutions to opposition, and control state resources they produced contradictory and incoherent policies to social problems.
 This incoherence destabilized state institutions and generated chaos and conflict from the top down as lower-level state actors (such as police officers) had to navigate a constantly shifting policy landscape.

 My research has been published in Sociological Forum; The Sociological Quarterly; Journal of Latin American Studies; Crime, Law, and Social Change; and REVISTA M. Estudos sobre a Morte, os Mortos e o Morrer.